SanjayMarreddi/Natural-Language-Processing/Basic_Chatbot_with_Python_&_Rasa/Notes.md

 - Start with " rasa init " Command to start the Chatbot Basic Template

-- " rasa shell" to start the chatbot
+- First Train the existing chatbot with "rasa train" and then use  "rasa shell" to start the chatbot

 - "/stop" to  exit the "rasa shell"